frankctan/TakeThreePreview/readme.md

 Using CoreImage, I was able to offload a significant chunk of work onto the GPU.
 A simple example is video recording.
 OpenCV returns a `CGImage`, which is passed to the `VideoRecorder` object.
 A `CGImage` is a bitmap stored in memory, which is drawn into a pixel buffer using a `CGContext`, which uses the CPU.

 By contrast, a `CIImage` is simply a representation of an image which contains information about what the final image should look like.
 The final output is processed lazily - only on request.
 A `CIImage` can be directly rendered using the GPU into a `VideoRecorder` pixel buffer using a `CIContext`.
-Using CoreImage prevents unncessary and expensive jumps between the CPU and GPU.
+Using CoreImage prevents unnecessary and expensive jumps between the CPU and GPU.

 Another alternative to OpenCV and CoreImage is GPUImage.
 GPUImage is a third party library which claims roughly the same image processing performance as CoreImage.
 A clear entry in GPUImage's "pro" column is the ability to directly use OpenGL files in an xcode project.
 While CoreImage technically supports OpenGL code, the code must be inserted as a string.
 Complicated image processing code injected into CoreImage as a string seems like a really bad idea.
 However, after some research, I found that CoreImage's 100's of built-in filters more than suited my needs when chained together.

 Below is a brief bullet point summary of the technical details of the gifs above.
 Questions and comments are welcome!

+## Next Steps

+A number of features were omitted due to time constraints.

+- **Landscape videos** don't record as landscape; a user needs to import the video into iMovie, rotate, and then export.
+- **Resolution** - The decision to limit videos to 720p was made when I was still using OpenCV to process images and CPU usage was very high.
+More testing needs to be done across different iOS devices to see if 4k or 1080p can be supported.
+-  **Object recognition** - In most cases, a user selects the color of an object on which the video should be projected.
+Prompting the user to select an object instead of a color would probably  better capture a user's intent, though object recognition seems beyond the current limitations of CoreImage
+- **First Time User Experience** - Most users seem to struggle with the first step of choosing a color.
+Green screens only work properly if the selected color contrasts highly with the other colors found in the environment.
+Often, the environment is too dark or colors are too similar to create an effective green screen.
+Improving FTUX is tricky - a tutorial sequence could cause users to exit the app, a short animation might not be adequate to explain best practices.

+While the above are my personal wishlist, an analytics suite should also be implemented to support future product decisions with hard data.

+The scant details in iTunes Connect seem inadequate to monitor a user's progress throughout the app.
+Metrics such as time spent in app, progress made through a first video creation, user retention, number of times buttons are tapped, etc. are invaluable to creating a roadmap.

 ## Camera Configuration
 - Image rendered on the GPU using a `GLKView`